Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 Replication and Scaling

-Kubernetes allows you to easily replicate and scale applications using a Yaml file or in a declarative (terminal) form, to improve availability and performance.
+Kubernetes allows replicating and scaling applications easily through a Yaml file or declaratively (terminal), to improve availability and performance.

-Let's see an example of how to create a ReplicaSet by means of a Yml file.
+Let's see an example of how to create a ReplicaSet through a Yml file.

 # replicaset-example.yaml